 You should also consider if you want your warranty to cover standard wear and tear, as this may come at an additional cost.
 There are likely to be numerous terms and conditions that relate to wear and tear claims so you'll also need to check the terms and conditions of any policy you're considering to ensure that it does provide the cover you need.

 For more help deciding the level of warranty cover you need read our guide: How to Choose the Best Warranty.

+The best car warranty companies still won't extend their cover to your vehicle if it doesn't fit with their policy terms and conditions.
 Both expensive and cheap car warranty cover providers will place limits on both the maximum age and maximum mileage of the cars they'll cover.

 Generally car warranty cover is available for cars with a maximum mileage of anywhere up to 150,000 miles and an age of up of 12 years.

 However many policies have a much more stringent cover criteria so you need to check whether your car qualifies for each policy you look at and exclude those it doesn't from your comparison.

 As a car warranty is a type of insurance there will usually be an excess to pay should you need to make a claim.